FAQs

 We anticipate that the development process to DCO submission and through examination will take between two to three years.

 During our first stage of public consultation we invited feedback on our plans to influence the development of a more detailed design for the project.
-Our updated proposals are being presented at a second, statutory stage of consultation being held from 21 October to 2 December 2024.
+Our updated proposals were presented at a second, statutory stage of consultation that was held from 21 October to 2 December 2024.

 Register for updates